 EDIT (May 2, 2016):

-I was notified today that Mr. Mohamed-Sa’id Zulfikar passed away.
-This is the Egyptian newspaper clipping from Al Ahram of his obituary.
-May He Rest In Eternal Peace.
+I was notified that Mr. Mohamed-Sa’id Zulfikar passed away.
+This is his obituary from Egyptian newspaper clipping Al Ahram sent by my father while I was in Los Angeles.
+May His Soul Rest In Eternal Peace.

 EDIT (2023):

-I received an email from his grandson, asking if I had more photos of Mr. Sa’id as he doesnt have many.
-Checking the older external hard drive, I was able to locate a few which did not make it to the article and sent them to him.
+I received an email from his grandson, asking if I had more photos of Mr. Sa’id as he doesn’t have many.
+Checking the older external hard drive, I was able to locate few additional ones which were not included herein before sending them his way.
+I was actually grateful to help him remember or reconnect with the memory of his late grandfather.
+He also complimented me on the article.

 ALSO VIEW: